Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 # Wipe NCN Disks for Reinstallation

 This page details how to wipe NCN disks.
+This page uses the same wipe commands that the automatic wipe uses.
+However, this page accounts for running services that are present on a running CSM NCN.

 > **Everything in this section should be considered DESTRUCTIVE**.

 After following these procedures, an NCN can be rebooted and redeployed.

-All types of disk wipe can be run from Linux or from an initramFS/initrd emergency shell.
+> ***NOTE*** All types of disk wipe can be run from Linux or from an emergency shell.

 <a name="use-cases"></a>
 The following are potential use cases for wiping disks: